energywave/multinotify/.github/README.md

 **PLEASE READ THE [CHANGELOG](/CHANGELOG.md) TO SEE WHAT'S CHANGED FROM YOUR INSTALLED VERSION BEFORE TO UPDATE!**

 ## Features
- - One call, multiple notification services, easy and compact
+ - One call, multiple notification services, easy, compact and coherent.
- - You can specifiy different messages for Alexa or Google Home/TTS, if you want (so that you can use SSML markup, for example)
+ - You can specifiy different messages for Alexa or Google Home/TTS, if you want (so that you can leverage SSML markup just for Alexa announcement, for example)
  - **ALEXA**: you can specify a single device, an Alexa multi room group of devices, an Home Assistant group of devices or a list of single devices as a target.
  - **ALEXA**: notification volume you choose, your previous volume for every device will be restored
  - **ALEXA**: music will be paused and automatically resumed after the announce
  - **ALEXA**: some volume bad behavior of Alexa Media Player are mitigated
  - **ALEXA**: the service will wait during announce so that, if used in a sequence, the next command will be executed AFTER the announce has been terminated.
 You can say, for example "Now I'll raise your shutters" and only then your shutters move.
- - **ALEXA**/**Google Home**/**TTS**: you can select a Do Not Disturb period, by default from 11:00 pm to 9:00 am.
+ - **ALEXA**/**Google Home**/**TTS**: you can select a *Do Not Disturb* period, by default from 11:00 pm to 9:00 am.
 In this period no announce will be played if not specified the "force" parameter
  - **ALEXA**: you can choose between announce and tts service
  - **Google Home**/**TTS**: you can choose between tts.cloud_say (Nabu Casa) and tts.google_translate_say
  - **ALEXA**/**Google Home**/**TTS**: you can set a default announce volume but you can specify a different volume when you call multinotify, if you want
  - **APP**: Android app and iOS app have different syntaxes.
 Multinotify will take care of that for you.
 You'll have only to use multinotify, ignoring that
- - **APP**: you can specify (optionally) tag, group, channel, subtitle/subject, critical (to send an important notification that ignore phone silence mode), critical volume (iOS only), URL to open when you click, actions (max 3 on android, max 10 on iOS), attachment
+ - **APP**: you can specify (optionally) tag, group, channel, subtitle/subject, critical (to send an important notification that ignore phone *Do Not Disturb* mode), critical volume (iOS only), URL to open when you click, actions (max 3 on android, max 10 on iOS), attachment.
+On Android you can even play a TTS message.
  - **PUSHOVER**: supports multiple services, title, message, URL and attachment
  - **HTML5**: supports multiple services, title, message, icon, tag, critical, URL, actions and attachment
  - **ATTACHMENT**: